sonyxperiadev/amazon-custom-resources/ecs-task/README.md

 The `Custom::EcsTask` takes the same parameters [AWS::ECS::TaskDefinition](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ecs-taskdefinition.html)

-But, it also takes an `envFiles` property in the `containerDefinitions` section.
+But, it also take two additional properties in in the `containerDefinitions` section.

+* `envFiles` - takes a list of envFiles
+* `cliOptions` - takes a list of docker cli options.
+Currently, only `--publish` and `-p` is supported.

-It also auto generates an available port for `containerDefinitions[].portMappings.hostPort` if this property is set to 0.
+It also auto generates an available port for `containerDefinitions[].portMappings.hostPort` if this property is set to 80.

 ### Example Output